1tablespoonmelted butter for brushing onto the crustor dairy-free butter

 Notes

-For reheating: Preheat oven to 350 F and bake 20-25 minutes, or until sizzling hot.
+For reheating: Preheat the oven to 350 F and bake for 20-25 minutes, or until sizzling hot.

-The older the sourdough starter, the more developed the flavor.
-My starter is 7 months old and has become very reliable.
-I used 4-day-old discard for a nice sour flavor.
-If your starter tends to over-proof in recipes, you can reduce the amount of yeast.
-I use the combination of discard + yeast to give the discard a boost (it's not nearly as active as a starter) and so that there is very little wait time for rising.
+The older your sourdough starter, the more developed its flavor.
+My starter is 7 months old and very reliable, and I used 4-day-old discard for a nice tang.
+If your starter tends to over-proof, you can reduce the yeast.
+Using a combination of discard and yeast gives the discard a boost—since it’s not as active as a fully fed starter—and keeps rise time short.